Clinical Trials (cont.)

 Can a person leave a clinical trial once it has started?

 An informed consent document is not a legal contract that requires participation in a study for the length of a study.
 A participant is free to leave a clinical trial at any time without prejudice to their ongoing medical care.
-They will not have access to the experimental medicine being studied if they leave the trial, in some trials.
+They will not have access to the experimental medicine being studied if they leave the trial.

 Find out what women really need.